COMPETITION HEAT SCHEDULE

 As you can imagine, during the event, things will get a little hectic.
-There will be 3,000+ people at the competition watching you cook, and a few VIP’s will be sampling sandwiches.
+There will be 3,000+ people at the competition watching you cook and a few VIP’s will be sampling sandwiches.
 The judges are typically local celebrities and/or people with experience in the culinary arts.
 Participants are encouraged to wear costumes and have team names.
-We try to make the event one where the cooks and the audience has a lot of fun.
+We try to make the event one where the cooks and the audience have a lot of fun.
 Rules, recipes, and the spirit of competition are important, but having fun is the best part.

 If you have participated before, you will notice that the rules have been updated.
-Please make special note that the cooking time has been reduced to 13 minutes to make the competition more challenging.
+Please make special note that the cooking time has been reduced to 12 minutes to make the competition more challenging.

 There will be a maximum of 20 competitors in each heat.
 Once capacity has been reached, a waiting list for competitors will be created and additional heats may open up.
-Each competitor will be allowed to enter only one sandwich per category in a maximum of four categories for
+Each competitor will be allowed to enter only one sandwich per category in a maximum of four categories for the entire competition day.

-- The entry fee is non-refundable, and you must preregister using Eventbrite (http://grilledcheesewi.eventbrite.com): $20 for your first category and $10 each additional category thereafter.
+The entry fee is non-refundable and you must preregister using Eventbrite (http://grilledcheesewi.eventbrite.com): $20 for your first category and $10 each additional category thereafter.
 Competitors may enter in up to four categories.

-- Competitors aged 12-17 may only enter as a competitor in the Young Chef category but may serve as an assistant with an adult competitor in other Amateur categories.
+Competitors aged 12-17 may only enter as a competitor in the Young Chef category but may serve as an assistant with an adult competitor in other Amateur categories.
 The entry fee includes admission for one competitor and one assistant.
 Except for the special Young Chefs heat, competitors must be at least 18 years of age to compete.
 Assistants must be 12 years of age or older and must be accompanied by an adult competitor during the competition.

-- Day of the event: Competitors will enter the Pavilion at Harris Park with all necessary supplies.
+Day of the event: Competitors will enter the Pavilion at Harris Park with all necessary supplies.
 At 10:00 AM please gather on the bleachers around the cooking area.
 At 10:15 AM, there will be a mandatory meeting for all competitors.
 This will be a great opportunity for you to ask questions about the competition, hear sanitation guidelines, learn to operate the stoves, and have your ingredients inspected.
 The Competition will start with the first category at 11 AM.
 When your heat is called, you will be asked to enter the cooking area and will be given 5 minutes to organize your things, prep your sandwich bread by adding butter or start heating up your pan.
 You will also need to put on your apron, gloves, and cooking hat.
 There is a table in the middle of the cooking area that has aprons, gloves, and hats on it for your use.
 You may NOT start cooking yet.